calvenjs/KC-Breakout-Strategy/README.md

 4. Calculate returns and CAGR

-# Work still in progress
+# Work still in progress...

 *As a disclaimer, this is a purely educational project.
 Any backtested results do not guarantee performance in live trading.
 Do live trading at your own risk.*